YuvarekhaMahendran/YuvarekhaMahendran/README.md

 ## 👐 About Me

 I'm a dedicated graduate student committed to acquiring new skills and knowledge to achieve my goals.
-With a background in Computer Science and Engineering, I developed proficiency in HTML, CSS, SQL, and Python.
+With a background in Computer Science and Engineering, I developed proficiency in SQL, Data mining, Artificial intelligence, and Python.
 A compelling coursework on "Industrial Economics and Corporate Management" during my 8th semester inspired me to pursue Business Analytics as my next step.

 ## 🎓 Education & Certifications